Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Review questions:

 3. What are the outstanding achievements of the culture of the Nars of Ancient Asia?
-In the IV - I millennium BC. e. in the lower reaches of the large rivers Tigris and Euphrates lived peoples of high culture, to whom we owe the basics of mathematical knowledge and the division of the clock dial into 12 parts.
-Here they learned to calculate with great accuracy the movement of the planets and the time of revolution of the Moon around the Earth.
-In Mesopotamia they knew how to build the highest towers, where they used brick as a building material, drained swampy areas, laid canals and irrigated fields, planted orchards, invented the wheel, the potter's wheel and built ships, knew how to spin and weave, made tools from copper and bronze and weapons.
-The rich mythology of the peoples of Mesopotamia had a huge influence on the culture of Europe and Asia.
+In the IV - I millennium BC. e. in the lower reaches of the large rivers of the Tigris and Euphrates lived peoples of high culture, to whom we owe the basics of mathematical knowledge and the division of the clock dial into 12 parts.
+Here they learned to calculate with great accuracy the movement of the planets, the time of revolution of the Moon around the Earth.
+In Mesopotamia, they knew how to build the highest towers, where they used brick as a building material, drained the swampy area, laid canals and irrigated fields, planted orchards, invented the wheel, the potter's wheel and built ships, knew how to spin and weave, made tools from copper and bronze and weapons.
+The richest mythology of the peoples of Mesopotamia had a huge impact on the culture of Europe and Asia.
 Subsequently, some of their legends became part of the holy book of the Bible.

-The Sumerians entered the history of world culture primarily due to the invention of writing, which arose here about 200-300 years earlier than in Egypt.
+The Sumerians entered the history of world culture primarily thanks to the invention of writing, which arose here about 200-300 years earlier than in Egypt.
 It was originally a pictographic letter.
-They wrote on “tablets” on soft clay; for this purpose, reed or wooden sticks were used, sharpened in such a way that when pressed into wet clay they left a wedge-shaped mark.
+They wrote on “tablets” on soft clay; for this purpose, reed or wooden sticks were used, sharpened in such a way that when they were pressed into wet clay, they left a mark in the form of a wedge.
 The tablets were then fired.
-At first they wrote from right to left, but it was inconvenient, since the right hand covered what was written.
-Gradually we moved to more rational writing - from left to right.
+At first they wrote from right to left, but this was inconvenient, since the right hand covered what was written.
+Gradually moved to a more rational writing - from left to right.

 Example of cuneiform

-Religion played a huge role in public life.
+Religion played an important role in public life.
 In Mesopotamia there was no developed funeral cult, there was no idea of resurrection and immortality.
-Death seemed inevitable and natural; only earthly life was real.
-In this struggle for life, the gods can come to the aid of a person; they must be appeased, they must be served.
-In Mesopotamia, the heavenly bodies, water and other natural forces were deified.
+Death seemed inevitable and natural, only earthly life was real.
+In this struggle for life, the gods can come to the aid of man, they must be propitiated, they must be served.
+In Mesopotamia, heavenly bodies, water and other natural forces were deified.

-God Enlil (lord of wind and water) is one of the greatest deities, who was the son of the sky god Anu and the earth goddess Ki.
+The god Enlil (lord of wind and water) is one of the greatest deities who was the son of the sky god Anu and the earth goddess Ki.
 Enlil is the god of fertility.
 According to the mythology of the ancient Sumerians, Enlil divided heaven and earth, gave people agricultural tools and helped develop cattle breeding, agriculture, and introduced them to culture.
-But he attributes not only good things to him.
-Enlil, in order to teach people a lesson for their stupidity, sent natural disasters to them, and in the epic of Gilgamesh, it is mentioned that Enlil was the initiator of the global flood in order to destroy all of humanity.
-Enlil is often portrayed as an insidious, evil, cruel deity.
+But not only good things are attributed to him.
+Enlil, in order to teach people a lesson for their stupidity, sent natural disasters to them, and in the epic of Gilgamesh, it is mentioned that Enlil was the initiator of the flood in order to destroy all mankind.
+Enlil is often depicted as an insidious, evil, cruel deity.
 His wife, Ninlil, was a goddess of extraordinary beauty and intelligence.
-He also had sons - the moon god Nannu, the god of the underground element Norgal, the warrior Ninurta and the ambassador of the gods Namtar.
+He also had sons - the god of the moon Nannu, the god of the underground elements Norgal, the warrior Ninurta and the ambassador of the gods Namtar.

-Compared to Egypt, few monuments of art of the peoples of Mesopotamia have reached us.
-There was no stone in the valley of the Tigris and Euphrates, and how construction material They used short-lived raw brick.
+Compared to Egypt, few monuments of art of the peoples of Mesopotamia have come down to us.
+There was no stone in the Tigris and Euphrates valley, and short-lived raw brick was used as a building material.
 Temples, houses and fortress walls were created from clay.
-Only mountains of clay and garbage, which were previously beautiful cities, have survived to this day.
-However, based on the remains found, we can conclude that here, as in Egypt, monumental architecture played a leading role.
+Only mountains of clay and garbage have survived to this day, which were previously beautiful cities.
+However, based on the remains found, it can be concluded that here, as in Egypt, the leading role was played by monumental architecture.

 The center of the city in Mesopotamia was the temple of the patron god, next to which stood a multi-stage tower, the so-called ziggurat.
-The ziggurat could have from three to seven terraces connected by wide, gentle ramps.
-At the very top was the sanctuary of the god, his resting place.
+The ziggurat could have from three to seven terraces connected by wide gentle ramps.
+At the very top was the sanctuary of the god, the place of his rest.
 Only dedicated priests were allowed there.
-The facing of the ziggurat was made of baked bricks and painted, with each tier painted in its own color, black, red or white.
-The terrace areas were occupied by gardens with artificial irrigation.
-During solemn services, processions of gods ascended the ramps of the temple to the sanctuary.
+The lining of the ziggurat was made of baked bricks and painted, with each tier painted in its own color, black, red or white.
+Terrace areas were occupied by gardens with artificial irrigation.
+During solemn services, processions of the gods ascended the ramps of the temple to the sanctuary.
 The ziggurat was not only a religious building, but also a kind of observatory of antiquity.
 From the top of the ziggurats, the priests observed the planets and stars.
 Temples were the center of knowledge.
-A clear idea of the architecture of Mesopotamia is given by two-thirds of the preserved ziggurat of the moon god Nannu, built in 2200-2000.
+A visual representation of the architecture of Mesopotamia is given by two-thirds of the preserved ziggurat of the moon god Nannu, built in 2200-2000.
 BC. in ancient Ur.
-Its three huge terraces tapering upward with three flights of stairs still make a majestic impression.
+Its three huge terraces tapering upwards with three flights of stairs still make a majestic impression.

-Ziggurat of the moon god Nanna at Ur
+Ziggurat of the moon god Nanna in Ur

 2200-2000 BC e.